 EPF account balance at the end of April = ₹ 5,950

 Total EPF account balance as at May = ₹ 11,900

 Interest on the EPF contribution for May = ₹ 11,900 * 0.7083% = ₹ 84.29

-- What are the Withdrawal permissions from EPF amount including epf interest under the rule?
+Q1.
+What are the Withdrawal permissions from EPF amount including epf interest under the rule?

-- What is Universal Account Number (UAN)
+Q2.
+What is a Universal Account Number (UAN)?

-Unique UAN number is allocated to subscriber to the scheme by EPFO.
+Unique UAN number is allocated to subscribers to the scheme by EPFO.
 The UAN acts as an umbrella for multiple member IDs issued by different organizations where the concerned employee has worked.
-Upon allocation of UAN, the employee is required to provide the same on joining the new organization so that the new member ID can be mapped under the same UAN.
+Upon allocation of UAN, the employee is required to provide the same on joining a new organization so that the new member ID can be mapped under the same UAN.
 Such details are provided via Form 11.